 Mental Wellbeing: How To Check In On Your Friends

-Reaching out is the most direct means of seeing how our friends are doing, but it’s often easier said than done.
+First thing’s first: reaching out is the most direct means of seeing how our friends are doing, but it’s often easier said than done.
 Knowing what to say can be difficult, especially when you don’t want to encroach on someone else’s space.
 Try not to overthink your message – we know you can’t always help it – and instead focus on letting your friend know you’re open to interaction.

-Here’s some things you can send a friend to see how they’re doing (and make them aware you’re thinking of them):
+Here are some things you can send a friend to see how they’re doing (and make them aware you’re thinking of them):

 - I’ve missed you this week!
 How are you?